Login

 KNOWLEDGE AND UNDERSTANDING: international trade rules, techniques of markets assessment, foreign partners and clients scouting, international negotiations, marketing, contracts, payments, transport

-APPLYING KNOWLEDGE AND UNDERSTANDING: to be able to make use of internet sites (quoted during lectures) in order to get pieces of information so as to take correct decisions relating to the several stages of an export operation
+APPLYING KNOWLEDGE AND UNDERSTANDING: students will be in the position to surf through internet sites (quoted during lectures) in order to get pieces of information so as to take correct decisions relating to the several stages of an export operation

 The teaching is aimed at providing students with the ability of understanding and implementing concepts, knowledge, know-how, tools, good practices relating to international trade, chiefly from the operational perspective required at business level, after a necessary introduction to Wto trade rules, as outlined in its 6 main agreements.